-- Because jConnect is communicating directly with the resource manager within Sybase Adaptive Server version 12.0 and later, the installation must have Distributed Transaction Management support. - Any user that wants to participate in a distributed transaction must have the "dtm_tm_role" granted to them or the transactions will fail. - To use distributed transactions, you must install the stored procedures in the /sp directory.
-Refer to "Installing Stored Procedures" in Chapter 1 of your jConnect for JDBC Installation Guide.
+- Because jConnect is communicating directly with the resource manager within Sybase Adaptive Server version 12.0 and later, the installation must have Distributed Transaction Management support. - Any user who wants to participate in a distributed transaction must have the "dtm_tm_role" granted, or the transactions fail. - To use distributed transactions, you must install the stored procedures in the /sp directory.
+Refer to "Installing Stored Procedures" in Chapter 1 of the jConnect for JDBC Installation Guide.